ruiminpiao/portfolio-template/docs/project-brief.md

 ### Visual Style

 <!-- Describe your aesthetic approach -->
+It's going to be playing around the edges of minimalism and maximalism.
+Some parts will follow a more simple look, while other pages might contain a larger amount of elements, but always making sure that the whole composition has a coherent style.

 ### Color Palette

 <!-- List your main colors -->
+I haven't decided it yet.

 ### Typography

 <!-- What fonts/typeface approach will you use? -->
+For th body texts, I will use Poppins.
+And for the titles or headings, I will maybe use Chantal, or something with a similar style.

 ### Inspiration/References

 <!-- List 2-3 websites or designs that inspire your approach -->
+Tbd.

 ---